 - Here at PCMR, we make an effort to recycle or reuse everything possible.
 We either reuse or recycle all aluminum, glass, plastic, cardboard, tires, antifreeze, batteries, paper, rubber, among other materials.

-- The Resort generates between 1500 to 1700 gallons of waste oil per year and uses this waste oil to heat the maintenance shop, instead of using nearly 2600 gallons of propane to heat the same building.
+- The Resort generates between 1500 to 1700 gallons of waste oil per year and uses this waste oil to heat the maintenance shop, which helps reduce the amount of propane needed for heating the building by an estimated 2600 gallons.

 Save our Snow: